South Korea Announces Plan to Ban Their Dog Meat Industry — “Like a Dream Come True”

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-After years of growing opposition from local and international organizations alike, the People Power Party of South Korea has introduced an act to end the South Korean dog meat trade by 2027.
+After years of growing opposition from local and international organizations alike, South Korea has passed a bill to end the South Korean dog meat trade by 2027.
+The People Power Party of South Korea proposed the legislation in November, and it passed Tuesday by a unanimous 208 votes, with two abstentions.

 The dog meat’s trade declining popularity